Arduino Sleep Modes and How to use them to Save the Power

 }

-To enter into the power-save mode we need to write the SM[2,0] pin to ‘011’.
-This sleep mode is similar to the power-down mode, only with one exception i.e. if the timer/counter is enabled, it will remain in running state even at the time of sleep.
-The device can be waked up by using the timer overflow.
+To enter into the power-save mode, we need to write the SM[2,0] pin to ‘011’.
+This sleep mode is similar to the power-down mode, only with one exception, i.e. if the timer/counter is enabled, it will remain in running state even at the time of sleep.
+The device can be woken up by using the timer overflow.
+Arduino Nano sleep mode power consumption in Power-Save mode ranges from 1-2 μA, slightly higher than Power-Down due to the active timer.

-The standby mode is identical to the Power-Down mode, the only difference in between them is the external oscillator kept running in this mode.
-For enabling this mode write the SM[2,0] pin to ‘110’.
+The standby mode is identical to the Power-Down mode; the only difference between them is that the external oscillator keeps running in this mode.
+For enabling this mode, write the SM[2,0] pin to ‘110’.

-This mode is similar to the power-save mode only with one exception that the oscillator is keep running.
-The device will enter into the Extended Standby mode when we write the SM[2,0] pin to ‘111’.
+This mode is similar to the power-save mode, only with one exception that the oscillator is kept running.
+The device will enter the Extended Standby mode when we write the SM[2,0] pin to ‘111’.
 The device will take six clock cycles to wake up from the extended standby mode.

 Below are the requirements for this project, after connecting the circuit as per the circuit diagram.
 Upload the sleep mode code into Arduino using Arduino IDE.
-Arduino will enter into the idle sleep mode.
-Then check the current consumption into the USB ammeter.
-Else, you can also use a clamp meter for the same.
+Arduino will enter the idle sleep mode.
+Then check the current consumption on the USB ammeter.
+Otherwise, you can also use a clamp meter for the same.

 Components Required